-- Take your medicines the way your doctor and nurse recommend.
+- Take your medicines the way your providers recommend.

-When you have extra cholesterol in your blood, it builds up inside the walls of your heart's arteries (blood vessels).
+When you have extra cholesterol in your blood, it can build up inside the walls of your heart's arteries (blood vessels).
 This buildup is called plaque.
-It narrows your arteries and reduces or stops blood flow.
-This can lead to heart attack, stroke, or other serious heart disease.
+It can narrow your arteries and reduces or stops blood flow.
+The plaque is also unstable and can suddenly rupture and cause a blood clot.
+This is what causes a heart attack, stroke, or other serious heart disease.

 If you have other risk factors for heart disease or stroke, your doctor may prescribe higher doses of a statin drug.

 Your doctor should check your cholesterol levels at least once a year.

 Eat foods that are low in fat and learn how to shop for and cook foods that are healthy for your heart.

 Get plenty of exercise, as well.
 Talk with your doctor about what kinds of exercises are right for you.